OnlineDivorce is not a law firm and its services, website, forms or templates are

 The cost of divorce in Franklin County is hard to predict since it depends on numerous individual peculiarities of the case, as well as the method which the couple chooses to arrange the process.

 Regardless of the type of dissolution, at the time the plaintiff files the Petition and Summons, he or she must pay a mandatory court filing fee.
 In Pennsylvania, the filing fee can be more or less depending on if custody is involved, but on average costs around $150.

 If the plaintiff cannot afford to pay this fee, he or she can ask to waive the fees by completing a Petition to Proceed In Forma Pauperis and providing their financial information as evidence.

 Like the cost of divorce, it is hard to answer how long a divorce will take.
 The length of divorce process depends on numerous factors including the type of dissolution, how quickly the parties are able to prepare the necessary papers, and whether they are able to come to a settlement on custody and property issues.
 Even in the shortest possible terms, Pennsylvania Family Law requires a mandatory waiting period before any divorce can be finalized.
 The spouses filing for uncontested divorce must wait at least ninety days before the court will enter a divorce judgment.

 Filing for divorce in Franklin County | Frequently Asked Questions

-What are the required forms for an uncontested divorce in Franklin County?
-The basic set of divorce court forms is as follows:
+What forms are required for an uncontested divorce in Franklin County?

 Divorce in Franklin County online